-The company was founded in 1988 though at first it was only working part-time on books as the company was involved in writing and publishing Icetalk magazine to raise awareness and funding for the protection of the polar regions in association with Prof. Robert Swan OBE, the first person to walk to both North and South Poles.
+Founded in 1988 at first the company was only working part-time on books as we were involved in writing and publishing Icetalk magazine to raise awareness and funding for the protection of Polar regions in association with Prof. Robert Swan OBE, the first person to walk to both North and South Poles.

 We are lucky to have customers all over the world and will continue to bring our books to the widest possible audience.
 We would like to take this opportunity to thank all the bookshops, customers, writers, artists, journalists, photographers and authors who have supported us.
-Our motto is what Oscar Wilde said about books: "Whatever is beautiful is well made."
+Our motto is Oscar Wilde's comment on books: "Whatever is beautiful is well made."

 |Reviews of Hayloft books/publishing: